 Stephanopoulos saw a bright future for Kerry: "I think John Kerry has the momentum coming out of here.
 I just spoke with one of his aides early this morning and they say they're now going to make the move toward domestic issues, and the debate line-up helps them because that's what the next debates are on."

 Any doubt that Stephanopoulos will lavish praise on Kerry after those next debates, too?

-Democratic vice presidential nominee John Edwards drew a few tough questions this morning on CBS, FNC, and NBC this morning about Iraq.
-CBS's The Early Show and FNC's Fox & Friends both asked about the potential behavior of "Old Europe" toward Iraq under a Kerry Administration.
+Democratic vice presidential nominee John Edwards drew a few tough questions this morning on CBS, FNC, and NBC about Iraq.
+CBS's The Early Show and FNC's Fox & Friends both asked about the potential behavior of "Old Europe" toward Iraq under a Kerry administration.
 Citing a Wall Street Journal editorial from Thursday, NBC's Katie Couric asked about Kerry's selective death toll statistics: "How can John Kerry leave the Iraqis out when it comes to talking about the costs of this war so far?"

 On The Early Show, CBS co-host Harry Smith did not suggest to Edwards that the Democrats are having trouble acknowledging facts on the ground, as he did to Dan Bartlett (see item #4 below).
 But he did press Edwards on what a President Kerry would do, including this gibe: "You don't really think that if in fact he's elected other countries are suddenly going to show up and say, the French and the Germans aren't going to sit there and say 'Hey, we're ready to fight, too.'"